ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 Upfront we declare a list of our pages `vue_app_01` and `vue_app_02`, which will become the name of our bundles, and define points of entry for each.
 Note that `main.js` came with our starter app, but we haven't build `newhampshir.js` yet.
 We will shortly.

 The `publicPath` section defines how Django will locate our bundles.
 We have two variations which can be used, one for production and one for non-production.
-In production, we set the `publicPath` empty, as this signals to `django-webpack-loader` to fall back to standard static finder behavior.
+In production, we set the `publicPath` empty, as this signals to `django-webpack-loader` to fall back to Django's standard static finder behavior.
 However, in non-production mode we override this to point to our own webpack development server.

 The `outputDir` defines where the production ready Javascript/CSS will be placed.
-This should be one of your Django application's static file locations.
+This most likely should be one of your Django application's static file locations.

 Next we optimize our build using the splitChunks plugin, configuring it to extract any vendor javascripts into a single shared bundle.
-This will allow us to keep our invdividual component javascript files small and allow browsers to cache our common javascripts while moving among pages.
+This allows us to keep our individual component javascript files small and allow browsers to cache our common javascript while moving among pages.

 By default, Vue constructs corresponding html files for our bundles, but we have no need for them since we'll be serving our bundles from Django templates.
 By deleting the appropriate plugins from our config we can prevent these from being generated.